 Among the success stories of cooperation through this framework is the Forum UNESCO-University and Heritage (FUUH).
 A UNESCO Chair produced at the Polytechnic University of Valencia (UPV) in Spain.
 Today, it mobilizes a broad casual network of higher education organizations, to undertake activities for protecting and safeguarding the natural and cultural heritage.

 A graduate studies program on Human Rights and Democratization.
 The program is offered collaboratively by 41 universities from all member-states of the European Union.
 Administered by the European Inter-university Centre for Human being Rights and Democratization and moneyed by the European Union.
-Numerous IGOs, such as UNESCO, take part in the program.
+Numerous IGOs, such as UNESCO projects, take part in the program.

-There are presently 50 Chairs dealing with culture field, 13 of them specialize on cultural heritage.
+There are presently 50 Chairs dealing with culture field, 13 of them specialize in cultural heritage.
 There are just 3 Chairs working particularly on the World Heritage issues.
 The Chair established at Kadir Has University is the 4th Chair which will concentrate on World Heritage concerns.
 It promotes global inter-university cooperation and networking to enhance institutional capabilities through understanding sharing and collective work, the statement said.